unytco/release-domino/testing_docs/3_0_phase_3_testing_details.md

 ##### Create a Conversion Table

 Creating a Conversion Table involves defining the number of Service Units required to equate to 1 Fuel Credit.
-This can then be referred to from within a Smart Agreement, resulting in a fixed price in Fuel Credits for a specific service. {TODO: get bug fixed and then review this language for accuracy}
+This can then be referred to from within a Smart Agreement, resulting in a fixed price in Fuel Credits for a specific service.

 ##### Create a Recipe